zynksoftware/Zynk-Workflow/_docs/Manta-Connector/Export-Orders-from-Manta.md

 title: Exporting Orders from Manta
 ---

-This task will export orders from Manta in [Manta Order XML](manta-order-xml) format to a file.
+This task will export orders from Manta in the Manta Order XML](#examples) format to a file.

 ## Settings
 ### Connection Settings